sudosu404/tailnet/README.md

   The [auth key](https://tailscale.com/kb/1085/auth-keys/) used to join your Tailnet.
 Once authenticated, you typically do not need this again (it’s stored in `/tailscale/tailscaled.state`).

 - **TAILSCALE_HOSTNAME (optional)**
   Hostname for your Tailscale node.
-Defaults to "tailgate."
+Defaults to "tailnet."

 - **TAILNET_NAME (optional)**
   Your Tailnet name for [MagicDNS](https://tailscale.com/kb/1081/magicdns).